 Dave and Monica married in 1997 (they lived in Utah at that time, but travelled back to Nashville and Vine Street Christian Church for the wedding).
 Monica had received her Associates Degree at Nashville Tech in Computer-Aided Drafting, and when they moved to Utah, she worked at the architectural firm where her dad was a partner.
 Their first child, Noah, was born in 2000.

 They loved Utah.
-However, Monica’s parents and her brother’s family moved to Phoenix in 2005; Dave’s parents had been living in Tucson for a number of years; and Dave could not continue to serve in a Presbyterian Church and remain a Disciples pastor.
+However, Monica’s parents and her brother’s family moved to Phoenix in 2005; Dave’s parents had been living in the Tucson area for a number of years; and Dave could not continue to serve in a Presbyterian Church and remain a Disciples pastor.
 So, in God’s good timing, Dave began searching for a position in Arizona, at the same time Community Christian began searching for a pastor – and in 2006, a match was made in heaven.

 They are grateful in so many ways for their parents, and to their church family in Marana, where they hope to be for many years to come.